Thyroid Disease & Pregnancy

 • If indicated, the first-line screening test to assess thyroid status should be measurement of the TSH level.

-• Pregnant women with overt hypothyroidism should be treated with adequate thyroid hormone replacement to minimize the risk of adverse outcomes.
+• Pregnant patients with overt hypothyroidism should be treated with adequate thyroid hormone replacement to minimize the risk of adverse outcomes.

-• The level of fre should be monitored in pregnant women being treated for hyperthyroidism, and the dose of antithyroid drug (thioamide) should be adjusted accordingly to achieve a free T at the upper end of the normal pregnancy range.
-Among women who also have thyrotoxicosis, total T should be monitored with a goal level at the upper end of normal pregnancy range.
+• The level of free T4 should be monitored in pregnant patients being treated for hyperthyroidism, and the dose of antithyroid drug (thioamide) should be adjusted accordingly to achieve a free T4 at the upper end of the normal pregnancy range.

 • Pregnant women with overt hyperthyroidism should be treated with antithyroid drugs (thioamides).